joncwong/reading-list/README.md

-*Dislaimer: A lot of this material is compiled from other sources such at MIT's 6.824 (Distributed Systems)*
+*Note: A lot of these papers also appear in cookie-cutter Distributed Systems courses such as MIT's 6.824*